 - Interservice Rivalry: When an international incident threatens to blow out of control, the foreign affairs ministry turns out to be in competition with the defense ministry to resolve it.

 - In Harm's Way: De Vorms.
 "Diplomacy done behind closed desks is dead diplomacy!".
-In his Crowning Moment Of Awesome for the first tome, there was a Ruwanda-style genocide brewing in Bulungi, and there were difficulties evacuating the French living there.
+In the first tome, there was a Ruwanda-style genocide brewing in Bulungi, and there were difficulties evacuating the French living there.
 The next day, he was there.
-When an angry mob of antir-french protestors surround his cars when he tries to leave the airport to go to the French neighborhood, what does he do?
+When an angry mob of antir-french protesters surround his cars when he tries to leave the airport to go to the French neighborhood, what does he do?
 He gets out of the car, somehow talks the mob into letting him through without further incident.

 - Large Ham: De Vorms.
 If BRIAN BLESSED were an actual politician... he might put up a good fight, at best.